0Ogaga/Basic-OS-Research/docs/Sum.md

 This repository captures my successful attempt to build a very simple 16-bit real-mode operating system that boots from a floppy-disk image.
-The project is intentionally minimal, using only three files—Makefile, bootloader.asm, and kernel.asm—to demonstrate the core concepts behind how a computer starts executing code before any modern OS features exist.
+The project is minimal, using only three files—Makefile, bootloader.asm, and kernel.asm—to demonstrate the core concepts behind how a computer starts executing code before any modern OS features exist.

 Throughout this work, I learned how: